“You are a very interesting mix of tiger and kindness”

 Contact John McDuff

 Contact the Law Office of John McDuff, P.C. at 512-457-1177 to discuss your case.
-John McDuff has 20+ years of experience working as a tax attorney, and has a background as a CPA.
+John McDuff has 20+ years of experience working as a tax attorney in Austin, and has a background as a CPA.
 He has abundant experience representing his clients in the U.S. Tax Court.
 If you do not receive the expected relief in court, John is prepared to take your case to the Fifth Circuit Court of Appeals in New Orleans, as he has done in the past.